vijay33391/car-price-predection/README.md

+Here's the updated **README** file with the **Hyperparameter Tuning** and the addition of **Decision Tree** and **Random Forest** models in the **Problem Workflow**:

+---

 # Car Market Analysis and Price Prediction

 ## Problem Statement

 A car company is expanding into the USA market and aims to predict car prices based on various factors like car features, specifications, and brand reputation.
 To solve this problem, we built a machine learning pipeline using exploratory data analysis (EDA), feature engineering, and model selection to develop a price prediction model.
 The model was deployed on Streamlit Cloud for easy access and use.
-We began with a Linear Regression model, then improved the model using various techniques such as L1 (Lasso), L2 (Ridge), SVM (Support Vector Machine), and ensemble methods to achieve a significant accuracy improvement.
+We began with a Linear Regression model, then improved the model using various techniques such as L1 (Lasso), L2 (Ridge), SVM (Support Vector Machine), Decision Tree, Random Forest, and ensemble methods to achieve a significant accuracy improvement.

-The final model achieved an accuracy improvement from 80% to 91%, showing the power of advanced feature engineering and model selection in predicting car prices effectively.
+The final model achieved an accuracy improvement from 80% to 91%, showing the power of advanced feature engineering, model selection, and hyperparameter tuning in predicting car prices effectively.

 ## Technologies Used

-- **Machine Learning**: Linear Regression, Lasso (L1), Ridge (L2), SVM, Ensemble methods
+- **Machine Learning**: Linear Regression, Lasso (L1), Ridge (L2), SVM, Decision Tree, Random Forest, Ensemble methods
 - **Data Analysis**: Python, Pandas, Numpy, Matplotlib, Seaborn
 - **Model Deployment**: Streamlit
 - **Libraries**: Scikit-learn, XGBoost, LightGBM, etc.

 ## Problem Workflow

 1. **Data Preprocessing**:
    - Clean the data to handle missing values, outliers, and categorical variables.
    - Normalize or scale numerical features for better model performance.

 2. **Exploratory Data Analysis (EDA)**:
    - Analyze trends, relationships, and patterns in the dataset using visualization tools.
    - Identify important features that influence car pricing.